 I think that a lucid way to approach the Greek phenomenon is from the perspective of freedom.
-Not an institutionalized freedom but the freedom of self awareness and ecstatic love.
-The liberty of uncommitted observation and reflection on the miracle of the beautiful and painful existence.
-The observation of the destiny of mankind which moves under the uninterpreted light.
+Not an institutionalized freedom but the freedom of self awareness and ecstatic love, the liberty of uncommitted observation and reflection on the miracle of the beautiful and painful existence, the observation of the destiny of mankind which moves under the uninterpreted light.
 Idealistic, mystical and realistic, Greece gives birth to the conception of truth, dissecting the (non) reason of the meaningful light.
 Hubris and catharsis, fire and flourishing, the Greek light cultivates the civilization which introduced the conception of truth as the non oblivion.

 Spiritualizing shapes, colors, forms and archetypes of a promiscuous landscape, Greek civilization constitutes a fresco both transparent and profound which crystallizes the idea of adaptation to the complexity of the ambiguous world.
-Hence, what we call Greek or Hellenic civilization surpasses the limits of the Greek nation-state given the fact that it concerns the perception of the expression of Creation, which leads to an interpretation and an ontology that tie together idea and experience, theory and action, highlighting the way our species relates to the Cosmos.
+Hence, what we call Greek or Hellenic civilization surpasses the limits of the Greek nation-state since it concerns the perception of the expression of Creation, which leads to an interpretation and an ontology that tie together idea and experience, theory and action, highlighting the way our species relates to the Cosmos.

-Curious, analytic and creatively deconstructive, scientific and poetic, Greece is reincarnated in the Renaissance and constitutes the illumination of the Enlightenment.
+Curious, analytic and creatively deconstructive, scientific and poetic, Greece is reincarnated in the Renaissance, and constitutes the illumination of the Enlightenment.
 Polite, political and psychedelic, Hellenism can be found in the revolutions (American, French) which gave birth to modern democracy as well as in the sea of poetry – from Shakespeare to T.S.
 Eliot and from Rimbaud to Beckett.

 Greece is not a land but an open sky.
-It is a spiritual homeland and it represents a spiral in the immaterial DNA of humanity.
+It is a spiritual homeland, and it represents a spiral in the immaterial DNA of humanity.

 Naïve and critical, Greece disagrees with the monolithic institutionalization of a pre-defined historical truth and its imposition.
 Furthermore, the notion of progress, through the Greek prism, does not occur as the necessary product of a linear historical procedure but it constitutes the outcome of the inherent human tendency for discovery, from which tragedy can emerge.

-Reminder of the imminent dialogue between destiny and free will, the civilization of self-awareness and self-criticism should be rethought if we want to reinvent an educational system which will encourage creative exploration and independence of thought, an education which will focalize on the creation of free, creative and independent individuals able to think critically, without being manipulated by the products of their own creativity, humans who won’t become tools of their own tools.
+Reminder of the neverending dialogue between destiny and free will, the civilization of self-awareness and self-criticism should be rethought if we want to reinvent an educational system which will encourage creative exploration and independence of thought, an education which will focus on the creation of free, creative and independent individuals able to think critically, without being manipulated by the products of their own creativity, humans who won’t become tools of their own tools.

-The eternal Greece can cultivate this creative osmosis between technological evolution, critical thought and artistic expression and we – the Greeks have the historical responsibility to invest in the actualization of the perspectives of the cosmotheory which saw the light of the day in our country.
+The eternal Greece can cultivate this creative osmosis between technological evolution, critical thought and artistic expression and we – Greeks have the historical responsibility to invest in the actualization of the perspectives of the cosmotheory which saw the light of the day in our country.

 By avoiding embellishments and nihilisms, I consider that if we want to survive within the framework of the 4th industrial revolution, without being stooges of the blind progress, we must re-study Greece and perceive the spirit of its civilization beyond the classical clichés.
-Being neither an elusive paradise nor an ancient utopia but an existential proposition, beautiful as an alive museum and sharp as a think tank, Greece and its inspiring spirit can become one more time a precious guide for the new episode of our species’ odyssey in the time-space.
+Being neither an elusive paradise nor an ancient utopia but an existential proposition, beautiful as an alive museum and sharp as a think tank, Greece and its inspiring spirit can become one more time a precious guide for the new episode of our species’ odyssey in the spacetime.